Tazinho/snakecase/README.md

 Testing
 =======

-To give a meaningful conversion for different cases, we systematically designed meaningful testcases for conversion to snake, small- and big camel case among others.
+To give a meaningful conversion for different cases, we systematically designed meaningful test-cases for conversion to snake, small- and big camel case among others.
 To be consistent regarding the conversion between different cases, we also test the rules above on all example input strings, which are shown below. <!--Note that equality in this equation is only one criterion and it still doesn't imply a unique solution on how to translate an initial string argument to snake or camel case.
 (Note that also `to_xxx(string) = to_xxx(string)` seems desirable).
 However, for the following testcases, also these two equations are tested.-->